adedrey/minimart/README.md

 # 🛒 Minimart

-Minimart is a Flutter project for managing a minimal grocery shopping experience with flavor-based environments.
+Minimart is a Flutter project for managing a minimal gadgets shopping experience.

 ---